 PTIT stands for Pre-Trial Intervention – Traffic.
 The individuals who are eligible for PTIT are offered the opportunity to opt-in at their first court appearance (also referred to as a traffic court arraignment).
 For those that do opt-in, their case is transferred out of the original courtroom and transferred to the PTIT calendar.

-Usually, you will be sent to the second floor (same as the entry-level floor) where you will be handed a few different forms and asked to fill them out while you wait to meet with one of the two PTIT administrators.
+Usually, you will be sent to the third floor where you will be handed a few different forms and asked to fill them out while you wait to meet with one of the two PTIT administrators.
 Be prepared to wait patiently.
 This process can take a while depending on the volume of participants, and the number of people they have working that day.

 Once it is your turn to speak with the administrator, he/she will tell you what you will need to do in order to successfully complete PTIT.
 Usually, this is not a negotiation.
 The penalty normally consists of a fine payment or a defensive driving class or both that you will need to complete in order to *earn* your dismissal.